Francis Cogan (fl. 17291754)

 • Francis Cogan

 Francis Cogan, bookseller, 1729–1754; at the Blue Ball without Temple Bar, 1729; at the Middle-Temple Gate, Fleet Street, 1729–1754.
+He was declared bankrupt on two occasions, first in 1746, and again in 1754.
 Cogan, son of Francis and Margaret Coggan, booksellers, was baptized in the Temple Church 26 August 1703.
 Francis would have been around four years of age when his father died in 1707.
 Francis, son of Francis Coggan deceased, was apprenticed to Robert Gosling, Stationer, 5 October 1719 (Board of Stamps: Apprenticeship Books: Series IR 1; Class: IR 1; Piece: 8, National Archives of the UK, Kew, Surrey).
-In 1729 he is listed as one of the publishers on the imprint of Ambrose Bonwicke's A Pattern for Young Students in the University (his address, at the Blue Ball without Temple Bar) and in the same year Eliza Haywood's Love-Letters on all Occasions (at the Middle Temple Gate in Fleet Street, an address he maintained until his bankruptcy).
+In 1729 he is listed as one of the publishers on the imprint of Ambrose Bonwicke's A Pattern for Young Students in the University (his address, at the Blue Ball without Temple Bar) and in the same year Eliza Haywood's Love-Letters on all Occasions (at the Middle Temple Gate in Fleet Street, an address he maintained until his second bankruptcy in 1754).

 A Dictionary of the Printers and Booksellers who were at work in England, Scotland and Ireland from 1726 to 1775, by Henry Plomer et al. (1932)